Kaya Stechly

 prof_pic.jpg

-On the AI side, I currently work at the Yochan lab under Subbarao Kambhampati.
-My research is guided and dual goals of teaching concepts to and distilling symbols from AI systems in human-interpretable form.
+My research is guided by the dual goals of teaching concepts to and distilling symbols from AI systems in human-interpretable form.
 Much of my work has focused on the investigating much-hyped in-context learning abilities of large language models, especially as applied to classical reasoning and planning tasks.
 I also work on leveraging the strengths of neural networks in representing tacit knowledge to improve the expressivity and efficiency of symbolic systems.

 In my free time, I enjoy swimming, reading and writing fiction, and baking.